 If so, Pip the Troll could be a shoo-in for membership - and likely one of the most demanded characters from fans who love the cult-favorite Infinity Watch (opens in new tab) title and team.(opens in new tab)

-And even if a formal Infinity Watch doesn't come together onscreen, Pip could make the perfect supporting character for Adam Warlock should he spin-off into his own movie or show, playing just the right amount of MCU humor off the often high-minded and serious Warlock - especially as portrayed by the always hilarious Patton Oswalt.
+And even if a formal Infinity Watch doesn't come together onscreen, Pip could make the perfect supporting character for Adam Warlock should he spin-off into his own movie or streaming series, playing just the right amount of MCU humor off the often high-minded and serious Warlock - especially as portrayed by the always hilarious Patton Oswalt.

-In fact, Pip himself played a role in the story Guardians of the Galaxy: Mother Entropy, adventuring alongside the team.
+In fact, Pip himself played a role in the story Guardians of the Galaxy: Mother Entropy (opens in new tab), adventuring alongside the team.

 If Marvel opens the door to the Infinity Stones once again, that may put all the pieces in place for eventual exploration of Warlock's comic book story - in which Pip is a key player.